 Absolutely.
 If you’re using Bluebikes, Boston’s bike-sharing program, there are stations at the Boston and Cambridge end of the Trail, and there are also places to drop bikes near all four of the museums on the Trail, if you’d like to go inside the Museum of Science, MIT Museum, Broad Discovery Center, or Museum of Medical History & Innovation at MassGeneral.

-How do I arrange for a custom guided tour?
+How do I arrange for a private guided tour?

 See the “Tours & Events” section of this site for upcoming tours and activities open to the public.
-If you’d like to arrange for a private group tour of the Trail, these can be arranged with our partner, Cambridge Historical Tours.
+If you’d like to arrange for a private group tour of the Trail, these can be arranged with our partner, The Boston History Company.
 Send us a note with your requested dates and we’ll respond ASAP.

 Why isn't ______ on The Innovation Trail?